 Step 1: Missed mortgage payments

-If your mortgage payment is a few days late, don’t worry just yet — your lender may have a grace period of up to two weeks for you to make your payment.
+If your mortgage payment is a few days late, you are probably not at risk of foreclosure.
+Your lender may have a grace period of up to two weeks for you to make your payment, without serious penalties.
 After the grace period, however, your payment is considered late and you’ll be charged late fees.
-You are also likely to hear from your lender about your options during this time.
+You might also receive a warning from your lender about a potential foreclosure if you fail to make the payments.

 Step 2: Notice of Default

 After three to six months of missed mortgage payments, your lender will file a Notice of Default with the local recorder’s office.
 Your lender will also send one to you via certified mail, and depending on your state, might post the notice on your front door.
 This notice specifies how much you owe in order to bring your mortgage back into good standing.

 Step 3: Preforeclosure

 Step 4: Notice of Sale

 If you don’t have the money to bring your mortgage into good standing within the allotted time frame, your lender will file a Notice of Sale, and your home will be placed up for auction at a specified time and location.

 How the Notice of Sale is published depends on your state.
 For example, in North Carolina, the notice must be published in a local newspaper and posted on the door of the local courthouse, while in California, it must be posted on the property as well as a public place in the county.

 Because the Notice of Sale is public information and has been advertised, several buyers, including investors, might be interested in buying your home.

 Step 5: Eviction